 THERE ARE NO SMALL CASES

-A criminal charge and conviction can have a profound impact on an individual's life, s0 choosing the right lawyer to represent you during this difficult time is crucial.
+A criminal charge and conviction can have a profound impact on an individual's life, as such choosing the right lawyer to represent you during this difficult time is crucial.

 Your lawyer should make you feel like a priority.
 You want someone with experience who will work hard on your case to give you the best chance of obtaining the outcome you desire.
 You also need someone you feel comfortable with whom you can communicate with freely.